franxois/snowpack-antd-react/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+Use `npm start -- --reload` to reload cache and remove some build errors

 ### npm run build